AllenDang/gform/README.md

     gform.RunMainLoop()

-## 2. Create dialog in resource file and attach to it
+## 2. Create dialog in resource file and attach to it.

     gform.Init()